 Well, yes and no!
 Being very intelligent dogs they learn things very quickly.
 However, because they tend to be independent and often “laid-back” in their characters, there will be many times when you ask them to do something, and they will look at you as though to say “why?”
 They can also quickly become bored and, with their independent nature, may not reliably perform a command after they have learnt it!
 To keep their interest, training exercises should be kept short and varied, giving them new challenges as often as possible.
 Canaans often appear to be distracted, which is simply due to their natural alertness and being fully aware of their surroundings, constantly watching and listening for any possible threat.
 Remember that your Canaan is your partner, the easiest way to train is knowing what motivates him.
 Whilst discipline is important, particularly with a dominant Canaan, cruel, harsh methods of training should never be used.
 Instead the Canaan will respond much better by reward and praise.

 The Canaan is generally a healthy dog and does not require any special care.
 If cared for properly and fed a good, well-balanced diet, they will very rarely need to see a vet.
 Currently, there are no known hereditary problems within the breed.
 However, the British Canaan Dog Society encourage breeders to perform health tests on breeding stock to try and ensure no problems are likely to occur, either today or in the future.
-The average lifespan of a Canaan is probably about fourteen years.
+The average lifespan of a Canaan is probably ten plus years.

 Any more questions?